On Screen Manitoba 2019-20 Board of Directors

 Patrick Clement, Manito Média (Treasurer / Vice-Chair of Finance): Patrick is a born and raised Francophone from Winnipeg who has been working in the industry for over 6 years.
 He has a very wide background having completed a law degree and an MBA in Finance.
 Before joining Media RendezVous Inc. and starting Manito Média, he worked for large law and accounting firms in Canada.
 Over the past 6 years he has worked both as Producer and Director of Business Affairs for documentary, children and youth and variety television series for Rogers, APTN, Radio-Canada, and TV5.

-Steven Foster, DGC Manitoba: Originally from Winnipeg, he recently returned from Toronto where he received his Public Relations Certificate from Ryerson University.
+Steven Foster, DGC Manitoba (Secretary / Vice-Chair of Governance and Regulatory Affairs): Originally from Winnipeg, he recently returned from Toronto where he received his Public Relations Certificate from Ryerson University.
 He most recently was the Director, Artist and Label Services for Entertainment Business Affairs Inc. in Toronto.
 He is a freelancer, running his own company for the last 10 years.
 He provided multiple clients with project management, grant writing, marketing and communication services.

 Leslea Mair, Zoot Pictures (Vice-Chair of Government Relations and Regulatory Affairs): Leslea has been CEO of Zoot Pictures Inc. for 18 years.
 Zoot Pictures is an independent production company specializing in documentary and factual television, but with extensive experience in the digital realm.
 Zoot Pictures has made several award-winning documentaries and garnered a Gemini for our work on Corner Gas’ web component.